cunhapaulo/MarpX/examples/einstein.md

 </div><div>

-- This is a fragment o normal text written here in order to exemplify the use of several featrues in CSS.
+- This is a fragment o normal text written here in order to exemplify the use of several features in CSS.

-- This is a fragment o normal text written here in order to exemplify the use of several featrues in CSS.
+- This is a fragment o normal text written here in order to exemplify the use of several features in CSS.

   - This is one **bold** comment.
   - This is another _italic_ comment.